Credit Card Info – a List for Free Travel

-Suz in Oslo; part of my 2 years of overseas travel ~ using credit cards and info for travel hacking!
+Suz in Oslo; part of my 6 years of overseas travel ~ using credit card info for travel hacking!

 Travel Hackers know a great deal about credit cards, how to use them for better travel experiences, and we’re always learning and keeping up with new great deals.
-Here’s a short list of recommendations for you to begin earning miles, points, hotel stays, and lots more benefits for travel.
-(If you’d like current updates and new info about credit cards info for travel before I get it on this page, sign up for the newsletter, below.)
+Here’s a short list of beginner recommendations for you to start earning miles, points, hotel stays, and lots more benefits for travel.
+(If you’d like current updates and news about credit card info for travel before I get it on this page, sign up for the newsletter, below.)

-To begin using credit cards to earn points for travel, use co-branded airline or hotel cards, or a general card that earns transferrable points.
-The Chase bank cards earn Ultimate Rewards (URs) and American Express cards earn Membership Rewards (MRs); both can be transferred easily to many airline and hotel programs.
+To begin using credit cards to earn points for travel, I recommend a general card that earns transferrable points.
+The Chase bank cards earn Ultimate Rewards (URs) and American Express cards earn Membership Rewards (MRs); Citi, Capital One, and BILT from Wells Fargo earn points that also can be transferred easily to many airline and hotel programs.
 (Here’s an article explaining airline alliances and using credit cards for travel.)
+When you’ve gotten many of these flexible point cards, then move on to co-branded airline or hotel cards.

 Suz’s Favorite Credit Cards for Travel